-The following trees have minor encroachment less than 10%:
+The following trees have minor encroachment:

-- Trees 5, 6 and 8 (3 trees) will have a minor encroachment of less than 10% into the TPZ due to the proposed development.
+- Trees 5, 6, 7 and 8 will have a minor encroachment of between 2-10% into their TPZs due to the proposed development.
+This encroachment is considered to have a minimum impact to these trees.